Apply to a Master's programme

 This information also applies to applications to freestanding courses.

 Don't miss the deadlines!
 We strongly encourage you to apply to programmes, pay your application fee, and submit all required supporting documents (including certified proof of your citizenship) by the given deadlines.
 Do this to ensure that your application will be processed and considered.
 Applications received after the deadline are regarded as late and there is no guarantee that your late application will even be processed.

 Late applications: If you submit your application, pay your application fee, or submit any supporting documents after the given deadlines, your application will be regarded as late.
-Once the application period closes, admissions officers will begin by assessing applications that were submitted on time.
-After this process is completed, and only if there are still places available in the programme, late applications will be considered.
+Once the application period ends, admissions officers will begin by assessing applications that were submitted on time.
+Once this process is completed, and only if there are still seats available in the programme, late applications will be considered.

 Procedures for late applications differ in the second admission round, where students apply through the Swedish application website www.antagning.se.
-After the deadline has passed, all programmes and courses close for application.
-Once applications that were submitted on time are processed, and if there are still places available in the programme or course, it will reopen and students will be able to submit a late application.
+Once the deadline has passed, all programmes and courses close for application.
+First applications that were submitted on time are processed, and if there are still seats available in the programme or course, it will reopen and you will be able to submit a late application.

-Students who submit a late application will not be eligible to receive a scholarship.
+If you submit a late application, you will not be eligible to receive a scholarship.
 It is therefore important that you submit a complete application on time.